fullmetaltac/interview_questions/python.md

     doctest.testmod()
 ```

-A type checker like `mypy` or`pyright` is a tool used to enforce type hinting in Python.
+:bulb: A type checker like `mypy` or`pyright` is a tool used to enforce type hinting in Python.

 ```shell
 pip install pyright